gutierrezps/huaweicloud-lld-to-terraform/README.md

    data in the LLD
 3. Activate the Conda virtual environment (if not already active):
    `conda activate lld-tf`
-4. Run the Python script in the project's root directory: `python -m app.app`
+4. Run the Python script in the project's root directory: `python -m app`
 5. Check the Terraform code generated inside `tf` folder

 ## Automatic conversion and manual work